Private Sector Advocacy

 - CMS will authorize advanced payments if Medicare contractors are unable to process claims within established time limits due to problems with ICD-10 implementation.

 The AMA will monitor and keep CMS apprised of any implementation issues that persist in 2016, and will urge the agency to make any needed adjustments to the grace period policy and timeline.
 Time is running out for physician practices to complete preparation ahead of the October 1 implementation deadline.
 The AMA has a broad range of materials available on its website to help physicians prepare for the October 1 deadline.

 Network Termination Toolkit

 As healthcare reform initiatives proceed and health insurers attempt to become more financially competitive in an expanding, cost conscious market place, many insurers have decided to decrease the number of network providers.
 Many Mohs surgeons have received notice of termination from their provider contracts.
 Maintaining as wide a menu of accepted medical insurances is the lifeblood of most Mohs surgery practices, and many Mohs surgeons will choose to respond to the termination in an attempt to reverse this decision.
 Acting rapidly and by as many means as possible will give the provider the best chance of having the termination delayed or rescinded.

-The American Academy of Dermatology has put together an excellent outline for responding to network termination here (AAD member login required).
+The American Academy of Dermatology has put together an excellent outline for responding to network termination--visit the AAD Advocacy page here and click on the Network Adequacy section (third row down; requires AAD member login), or try searching for "responding to network termination" using the search function.
 The more detailed guide below is more targeted for termination from Humana, but the general concepts may apply to other carriers as well.
 These steps have been gleaned from discussion with ACMS members about their experiences with Humana termination and are meant to help educate our members on the likely course of the appeal process with Humana.
 This process may change with time and/or be different in individual cases.